A guide to car insurance brokers

 Check for authorised brokers at the British Insurance Brokers’ Association or the FCA’s Financial Services Register.

-If you’re concerned and want to check that your car is legitimately insured, you can do so using the Motor Insurance Database
+If you’re concerned and want to check that your car is legitimately insured, you can do so using the Motor Insurance Database.

-How can I avoid ghost broking scams?
+How can I avoid ghost-broking scams?

-Beware of brokers who contact you directly by phone or via social media.
+Beware of brokers who contact you directly by phone or via social media – and be careful of brokers using only mobile phones or emails as a way of contact.
 Also be wary of those advertising on university notice boards or in pubs, clubs, newsagents and garages.
-And as with any scam, if it seems too good to be true, it probably is.

 What should I do if I’ve been a victim of ghost broking?

-Report it on the Action Fraud website, or call Action Fraud on 0300 123 2040.
+Report it on the Action Fraud website or call Action Fraud on 0300 123 2040.
 You can also report it on the Insurance Fraud Bureau website or call their Cheatline on 0800 422 0421.

-Looking for a quote?
+Looking for a car insurance quote?

-Compare quotes with us today and see if you can start saving.
+Compare car insurance quotes with us today and see if you could start saving.

 Get a quote